senzing-garage/sz-sdk-python-core/README.md

 ## Synopsis

-The Senzing sz-sdk-python-core packages provide a [Python] language Software Development Kit that wraps the Senzing C SDK APIs.
+The Senzing `sz-sdk-python-core` package provides a [Python] Software Development Kit adhering to the abstract classes of [sz-sdk-python] that wraps the Senzing C SDK APIs.

 [![Python 3.11 Badge]][Python 3.11]
 [![PEP8 Badge]][PEP8]